AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     content: |-
       * **AIA Staff**

-      Our AIA staff are temperature tested before starting work each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19.

-      We require all AIA staff to report any illness to a supervisor.

-      We require notification of any COVID-19 positive cases in an AIA staff household.
+      Our AIA staff are are monitored daily for symptoms and exposure to COVID-19, including temperature taking.

       We will provide personal protective equipment including masks to all AIA staff, and training on how to use it, based on CDC guidelines.